 Plant is designed with safety systems which are compliant to various Statutes as well as International standards prevalent in the industry like OISD, OSHAS, PESO.
 Risk analysis is carried out periodically in line with Manufacture, Storage and Import of Hazardous Chemical (MSIHC) rules HAZOP studies being carried out for all the modifications.
 Regular monitoring of OHS performance of contractors, vendors, transporters and other stakeholders.
-Imparting regular training to regular and contractor employees, Conducting safety awareness campaigns for general public and employees, ensuring proper housekeeping at workplace,
+Imparting regular training to regular and contractor employees, Conducting safety awareness campaigns for general public and employees, ensuring proper housekeeping at workplace, in place.
+High volume long range water cum foam monitors and Rim seal fire protection system for floating roof storage tanks are in place.
+Identification of areas in the refinery periphery that are vulnerable to fire.
+Internal & External Safety Audits are conducted at regular interval and its recommendations are complied.
+Strict classification of areas for electrical installations at hydrocarbon processing and handling facilities as zone-0,1,2.

-Displaying of warning signs and labels, well regulated road traffic etc,.Updated SOPs including safety/ security system/ safe operating procedures, Onsite emergency plan, Operating manuals, dossiers, safety manual, fire manual, MSDS etc., are in place.
+Displaying of warning signs and labels, well regulated road traffic etc,.Updated SOPs including safety/security system/safe operating procedures, Onsite emergency plan, Operating manuals, dossiers, safety manual, fire manual, MSDS etc., are in place.